Luxury Everest Base Camp Trek with Heli Return-11 Days

 • Max.
 Altitude3,880m/12,730ft

 After breakfast, we hit the trail through the forest along the Dudhkoshi River.
 It's an easy walk to Phunki Tanga, where you will have lunch.
 From here, we go along the steep ascent to Tengboche village.
-We visit the Tengboche monastery, the largest gompa in the Khumbu region.
+We visit the Tengboche Monastery, the largest gompa in the Khumbu region.
 If we reach there on time, we may observe a Buddhist religious ceremony that takes place either in the morning or evening.
 Ornate walls and a 20-foot-tall Buddha idol are the monastery's main attractions.
 We get an awe-inspiring view of the Himalayas, including the peaks of Tawache, Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku, from the monastery.
 Overnight in Tangbouche.

 • AccommodationGuesthouse